 The cake is pretty simple to bake and put together.
-The fun part was decorating the cake.
+The fun part for me was the process of decorating the cake.

-I made a bunch of gum paste daisies, a cute lady bug and surrounded the cake with Kit Kat bars to give the image of a little spring garden.
-I know the concept of using the Kit Kat bars is not new, the beauty of it though, is that the sky is the limit when it comes to decorating the face of the cake.
+I know the concept of using the Kit Kat bars is not new; its beauty is that the sky is the limit when it comes to decorating the face of a cake.

-Are you going to try your hand on baking and decorating this cake?
+Are you going to try your hand at baking and decorating this cake?

 - 1 cup/188 g of sugar

 - 1 stick /113g unsalted butter room temperature

 - 2 large eggs + 1 yolk , room temperature

 - 2 tablespoons candied orange peel, chopped finely

 - Preheat oven to 350F/180C.